 The blond teenager dashed through the lamp-lit streets.

 Two people walking together froze in their tracks.
-The female's face lit up, while a disgruntled look passed the other.
+One's face lit up, while a disgruntled look passed the other.

 Naruto slowed down in his tracks.
 His legs nearly gave out as he saw a familiar mane of pink hair.